These basic requirements apply to all rail transport services within the EU.

 Payment should be made within one month of the passenger’s submitting a claim.

-o hotel or other accommodation, including transportation between the station and same
+- transportation between the station and the accommodation

-o where the train is blocked on the track, transport from the train to the railway station or to the final destination of the service, where and when physically possible.
+- where the train is blocked, transport from the train to the railway station or to the final destination of the service

-· Advance payment in the case of death or injury – where a passenger is killed or injured in a train accident, the rail company which was performing the transport service must make an advance payment that meets the costs of that passenger’s immediate needs and those of his or her dependents.
-Such payment must be made within 15 days of the establishment of the identity of the natural person entitled to compensation.
-In the event of a death, payment shall amount to at least €21,000.
+Where a passenger is killed or injured in a train accident, the rail company must make an advance payment for the passenger’s immediate needs and those of his or her dependents within 15 days.
+In the event of a death, payment is of a minimum of €21,000.